Web www.archontology.org

 Chronology: 5 Aug 1926, appointed by Commission under the Royal Sign Manual and Signet

-2 Oct 1926, oath of allegiance, oath of office and oath of Keeper of the Great Seal of Canada taken, Legislative Council Chamber, Parliament Buildings (Hôtel du Parlement), Québec City, Québec [1]
+2 Oct 1926, took an oath of allegiance and an oath of office as Governor-General and Commander-in-Chief of Canada, public ceremony, Legislative Council Chamber, Parliament Buildings (Hôtel du Parlement), Québec City, Québec [2]

-Names/titles: Original family name: Thomas (replaced Freeman in 1786); Freeman added back to the family name, thus Freeman-Thomas [from 1892]; 1st Baron Willingdon of Ratton, in the County of Sussex [from 20 Jul 1910]; 1st Viscount Willingdon of Ratton, in the County of Sussex [from 23 Jun 1924]; 1st Earl of Willingdon, 1st Viscount Ratendone of Willingdon, in the County of Sussex [from 20 Feb 1931]; 1st Marquess of Willingdon of Ratton, in the County of Sussex [from 26 May 1936]
+Names/titles: Original family name: Thomas (replaced Freeman in 1786); Freeman added back to the family name, thus Freeman-Thomas [from 1892]; nobility titles (conferred): Baron Willingdon of Ratton, in the County of Sussex (from 20 Jul 1910); Viscount Willingdon of Ratton, in the County of Sussex (from 23 Jun 1924); Earl of Willingdon, Viscount Ratendone of Willingdon, in the County of Sussex (from 20 Feb 1931); Marquess of Willingdon of Ratton, in the County of Sussex (from 26 May 1936)

 Biography:

-Received education at Eton and Trinity College, Cambridge; served as aide-de-camp of the Governor of Victoria, Australia (1895-1898); was elected a Liberal member of the U.K. Parliament where he represented Hastings (1900-1906) and Bodmin (1906-1910); appointed one of the Lords Commissioners of the Treasury (Dec 1905 - Feb 1906); appointed Lord-in-Waiting to the King George V (1911); served as governor of the Indian provinces of Bombay (1913-1918) and Madras (1919-1924), Willingdon was governor general of Canada (1926-1931) and viceroy of India (1931-1936).
-The British Conservative government did not favour Willingdon as a suitable candidate to be Canadian governor general, claiming that he had less general ability, knowledge of affairs and public appeal than others.
-But King George V, whom Willingdon had served both as lord-in-waiting and tennis partner, intervened to request that his name be included on the list sent to Canada, and Canadian Prime Minister King promptly chose Willingdon, a fellow Liberal.
-He was the first governor general to act solely as the king's agent and the first to visit the U.S. in his capacity as head of state.
-He initiated the Willingdon Arts Competitions for excellence in music, literature, painting and sculpture, and privately worried about the "peaceful penetration" into Canada of American media and economic influences.
+Received education at Eton and Trinity College, Cambridge; served as aide-de-camp of the Governor of Victoria, Australia (1895-1898); was elected a Liberal member of the U.K. Parliament where he represented Hastings (1900-1906) and Bodmin (1906-1910); appointed one of the Lords Commissioners of the Treasury (Dec 1905 - Feb 1906); appointed Lord-in-Waiting to the King George V (1911); served as governor of the Indian provinces of Bombay (1913-1918) and Madras (1919-1924); was not a favourite of the British Conservative as a candidate to be Canadian Governor General, but was included on the list by insistence of George V; appointed Governor General of Canada (2 Oct 1926 - 4 Apr 1931) after Prime Minister William Lyon Mackenzie King chose him to fill the post as a fellow Liberal; was the first Governor General to act solely as the king's agent and the first to visit the U.S. in his capacity as a representative of the Head of State; initiated the Willingdon Arts Competitions for excellence in music, literature, painting and sculpture; privately worried about the "peaceful penetration" into Canada of American media and economic influences; sworn in as a member of the U.K. Privy Council (20 Mar 1931); served as Viceroy and Governor-General of India (18 Apr 1931 - 18 Apr 1936).